Sultan Khan (chess player): Later life

 Miss Fatima, also a servant of Sir Umar, had won the British Ladies Championship in 1933 by a remarkable three-point margin, scoring ten wins, one draw, and no losses.
 She said that Sultan Khan, upon his return to India, felt as though he had been freed from prison.
 In the damp English climate, he had been continually afflicted with malaria, colds, influenza, and throat infections, often arriving to play with his neck swathed in bandages.
 Sir Umar died in 1944.
-Mir Sultan Khan lived for the rest of his life with his family in Sargodha.
+Sultan Khan lived for the rest of his life with his family in Sargodha.
 Ather Sultan, his eldest son, recalled that he would not coach his children at chess, telling them that they should do something more useful with their lives.

 Sultan Khan died of tuberculosis in Sargodha, Pakistan (the same district where he had been born) on 25 April 1966.
 Sultan Khan's son Ather Sultan is a graduate of the London School of Economics and retired as an Inspector General of Police from the Government of Pakistan.
-His granddaughter, Dr Atiyab Sultan, holds a doctorate from the University of Cambridge.
+His granddaughter, Atiyab Sultan, holds a doctorate from the University of Cambridge.

 Chess strength

 In his brief but meteoric career, Sultan Khan rose to the top of the chess world, playing on even terms with the world's best players.
 By Arpad Elo's calculation, his playing strength during his five-year peak was equivalent to an Elo rating of 2530.

 In 1950, when FIDE first awarded the titles of International Grandmaster and International Master, Sultan Khan had not played for 15 years.
-Although FIDE awarded titles to some long-retired players who had distinguished careers earlier in their lives, such as Rubinstein and Carlos Torre, it never awarded any title to Sultan Khan.
+However, FIDE made a practice of awarding titles to some long-retired players who had distinguished careers earlier in their lives, such as Rubinstein and Carlos Torre.

 Hooper and Whyld write of him:

 When Sultan Khan first travelled to Europe his English was so rudimentary that he needed an interpreter.
 Unable to read or write, he never studied any books on the game, and he was put into the hands of trainers who were also his rivals in play.
 He never mastered openings which, by nature empirical, cannot be learned by the application of common sense alone.
 Under these adverse circumstances, and having known international chess for a mere seven years, only half of which was spent in Europe, Sultan Khan nevertheless had few peers in the middlegame, was among the world's best two or three endgame players, and one of the world's best ten players.
 This achievement brought admiration from Capablanca who called him a genius, an accolade he rarely bestowed.

+FIDE awarded the title of Honorary Grandmaster to Khan posthumously on February 2, 2024.
+FIDE president Arkady Dvorkovich presented the award to Caretaker Prime Minister of Pakistan Anwaar ul Haq Kakar.